 The price starts from 495 EUR/person.
 This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
 Please see below the price per person, depending on the group size.
 We will collaboratively select the hotels or guesthouses for your stay; we will give you a few options and you will have the final word regarding the accommodation.
 Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Level of physical activity: Moderate.
-Our guests need to be able to walk a maximum of 5 km per day or climb stairs.
+Our guests should be capable of walking a maximum of 5 km per day or climbing stairs.

-We will meet you in at the airport, and after the transfer to your hotel, we will start exploring Bucharest.
+We will meet you at the airport, and after the transfer to your hotel, we will start exploring Bucharest.
 We will visit one of the landmarks of the Romanian capital, the Parliament Palace, the second-largest building in the world.